Azure/Azure-Verified-Modules/docs/content/help-support/issue-triage/avm-issue-triage.md

 ## Module Proposal triage

-An issue is considered to be a module proposal if it was opened through the "[New AVM Module Proposal 📝](https://aka.ms/avm/moduleproposal)" template, and has the labels of "<mark style="background-color:#FBCA04;">Needs: Triage 🔍</mark>" and "<mark style="background-color:#ADD8E6;">Type: New Module Proposal 💡</mark>" applied to it.
+An issue is considered to be a module proposal if

+- it was opened through the "[New AVM Module Proposal 📝](https://aka.ms/avm/moduleproposal)" template,
+- it has the labels of "<mark style="background-color:#FBCA04;">Needs: Triage 🔍</mark>" and "<mark style="background-color:#ADD8E6;">Type: New Module Proposal 💡</mark>" applied to it, and
+- it is assigned to the "[AVM - Module Triage](https://github.com/orgs/Azure/projects/529)" GitHub project.

 Follow these steps to triage a module proposal:
 1. Add the "<mark style="background-color:#E4E669;">Status: In Triage 🔍</mark>" label to indicate you're in the process of triaging the issue.